truszko1/truszko1.github.io/_posts/2022-12-17-what-can-developers-do-to-speed-up-a-slow-website.markdown

 If the server and network are not the problem, the next step is to check the code.

-Blocking scripts: If the website has blocking scripts, such as blocking JavaScript or blocking CSS, it will prevent the page from rendering until the scripts have finished executing.
+If the website has blocking scripts, such as blocking JavaScript or blocking CSS, it will prevent the page from rendering until the scripts have finished executing.
 This can cause the website to appear slow to the user.
 Unminified code: If the website has unminified code, it will be larger and take longer to download and execute.
 This can also cause the website to appear slow to the user.
 Poorly optimized code: If the code on the website is poorly written or inefficient, it may take longer to execute and cause performance issues.
 To check the code, you can use tools like the Chrome DevTools Audits panel to see if there are any issues with the code on the website.
 You can also use tools like JSMin or cssnano to minify the code and reduce the size of the website.
 If you find that the code is the problem, you may need to optimize the code or consider using a code splitting technique to improve performance.